StrangeBeeCorp/docs/docs/thehive/user-guides/analyst-corner/alerts/ignore-alert-updates-misp.md

 <!-- md:permission `manageAlert/update` -->

-This topic provides step-by-step instructions for ignoring alert updates from the Malware Information Sharing Platform [(MISP)](../../../administration/misp-integration/about-misp-integration.md) in TheHive.
+Ignore alert updates from the Malware Information Sharing Platform [(MISP)](../../../administration/misp-integration/about-misp-integration.md) in TheHive to prevent automatic changes to specific alerts.

 MISP is an open-source threat intelligence platform that integrates with TheHive to retrieve events from MISP servers and convert them into alerts.
 By default, TheHive automatically updates these alerts when the corresponding MISP events change, which may also update the alerts’ statuses.

-Use this procedure to turn off automatic updates for specific alerts.

 !!! warning "Requirements"
     Automatic alert updates are available only for alerts created through [MISP server integrations](../../../administration/misp-integration/connect-a-misp-server.md).